-We are so excited to release this very special coffee all the way from Yemen.
-We have partnered with Qima Coffee, who have been working with Yemeni farmers and growers to rebuild Yemen's speciality coffee industry.
+Our Yemen project has to be one of our proudest moments!
+We were so excited to release this very special coffee all the way from Yemen.
+We partnered with Qima Coffee, who have been working with Yemeni farmers and growers to rebuild Yemen's speciality coffee industry.
 In August 2020, Qima announced the discovery of an entirely new mother population: Yemenia, found exclusively in Yemen.
-We teamed up with small roasteries around the world and secured a teeny-tiny batch of the Yemenia lots offered by auction, and are donating 100% of the proceeds from this coffee to UNICEF, to help children in Yemen.
+We teamed up with small roasteries around the world and secured a teeny-tiny batch of the Yemenia lots offered by auction, and donated 100% of the proceeds from this coffee to UNICEF, to help children in Yemen.

 When we think of coffee, we don’t usually think of Yemen.
 However, coffee is deeply connected to this country's history, and the world owes much of its coffee culture to this country.
 In fact, 98% of the world’s coffee Arabica can be traced back to Yemen.

 The Arabica species, which originated in Ethiopia, was brought to Yemen over 600 years ago and cultivated as a crop.
 The Yemeni trees changed over the next 300 years, and went on to become the mother trees of almost all cultivated varieties today.

 The world owes its coffee culture to Yemen.
 In fact, coffee was first consumed as a drink there in 1450.
 It is said that Yemen's Sufi monk population first drank coffee to help them stay awake during their all night meditations.

 By the early 1700s, the country’s entire income came from coffee, as Yemen’s farming population moved to growing coffee in the 17th and 18th centuries.
 In fact, it's not uncommon to come across Yemeni farmers who have been working in coffee cultivation for multiple generations, going back 400 or 500 years.